Golaghat: Tea industry

 Golaghat has played a significant role in the tea industry of Assam and there is a saying that one can’t make bad tea in the Golaghat belt.
 The small tea growers' movement was also started from Golaghat.
 As per the latest statistics, Golaghat has the third highest number of small tea growers (STGs) and third highest number of bought leaf factories (BLFs) in Assam.

 The region has sixty three large tea estates with a turnover of twenty thousand tonnes of tea per year.
 Small-scale tea growers that are based here have also provided considerable traction to the economy because of large incomes.
 The Golaghat-based organisation, NETA representing 32 tea producers contributing 75 million kg of tea, has planned to set up tea boutiques for the promotion and easy accessibility of fresh, non-blended authentic tea at reasonable prices to consumers.
 The Tea Board of India also organises period small tea growers conventions in Golaghat for understanding domestic trade challenges and providing strategic directions for the growth of the economy.

 Heavy industry

 The Numaligarh Refinery is the major heavy industry in the region processing three million tonnes of crude oil per year.

 International Trade Centre

 An international trade centre for the regulation and governance of Agarwood cultivation and trade is going to be set up in Golaghat.
 The centre will assist in the export promotion efforts of Assam's economy by informing on export markets and marketing, besides helping in the development of export promotion services.

 Transport

 Aviation

 Jorhat Airport is the nearest airport to Golaghat which is about 37 km from the town.
 Dimapur Airport is situated about 88 km from Golaghat Town.

 Rail

-Golaghat Railway Station is located at Bet Mahal, and the main rail-head is Furkating, about 10 km from the Golaghat municipal area.
+Golaghat Railway Station is located at Bet Mahal, and the main rail-head is Furkating Junction, about 10 km from the Golaghat municipal area.
 There are daily and weekly trains running through the Furkating junction to other cities of the country.